SEND Report:

 They are having significant difficulty with their learning and making far less progress than would be expected.

-They have a specific learning difficulty, for example dyslexia.
+They have a specific learning difficulty e.g. dyslexia.

 They have emotional or mental health difficulties.